knative-extensions/eventing-kafka/pkg/channel/README.md

 [Installing logging, metrics, and traces](https://knative.dev/docs/serving/installing-logging-metrics-traces) for more information on the basic Knative-Eventing concepts behind these features.
-The default behavior for tracing and profiling is provided such that accessing a tracing server (such as Zipkin), and the debug profiling information (via ), should work as described in those links.
+The default behavior for tracing and profiling is provided such that accessing a tracing server (such as Zipkin), and the debug profiling information, should work as described in those links.
 For example, you might access your zipkin server via http://localhost:8001/api/v1/namespaces/knative-eventing/services/zipkin:9411/proxy/zipkin after running a "kubectl proxy" command or your profiling server via http://localhost:8008/debug/pprof after executing "kubectl -n knative-eventing port-forward my-channel-pod-name 8008:8008"